I Made a Program for Transferring Files

 IPv6 to the rescue?

-Problem solved, right???
-Unfortunately, although IPv6 is becoming more popular, less than 50% of internet traffic uses IPv6 as of 2024.
-So 29 years have passed, and half of us are still stuck with NATs.
+Problem solved, right?
+Unfortunately, although IPv6 is becoming more popular, 50% of internet traffic still uses IPv4 as of 2025.

 "NAT may be a good short term solution to the address depletion and scaling problems.
 This is because it requires very few changes and can be installed incrementally.
 NAT has several negative characteristics that make it inappropriate as a long term solution, and may make it inappropriate even as a short term solution." - RFC 1631 (1994)